A Data-driven Loss Weighting Scheme across Heterogeneous Tasks for Image Denoising: Introduction

-To address the issue, in this work, we propose a novel strategy to predict the weight $\W$ in the loss term $\frac{1}{2}\|\W\odot(\Y - \X)\|_2^2$.
-Specifically, the weight $\W$ is predicted automatically by a paramterized ``weight function", and in this work, we use a neural network $h_{\theta}$ (called hyper-weight network or HWnet).
-The HWnet takes the noisy HSI, which contains all noise information, as input and directly generates the weight as output.
-Unlike previous works that design the weight function empirically or hypothetically, we consider leaving the denoising models in the form (\ref{weight-problem}) themselves to determined this weight function.
-There are two basic but very important facts to help to realize such idea.
-One is that different weights would produce different solutions in one model (\ref{weight-problem}) and thus the best solution should imply the most suitable weight.
-The other is that different models (i.e. with different $R(\X)$) would also produce different restored HSIs.
-Against such issues, in this study we describe the implicit relationship between the restored HSI and its proper weight function by a bilevel optimization framework given noisy/clean HSI training pairs.
-Specifically, such a bilevel framework is composed of two sub-problems.
-The lower-level subproblem leverages multiple denoising models of form (\ref{weight-problem}) to generate the restored HSIs by optimizing these models.
-Each of them contains the same weight predicted by an explicit weighting function $h_\theta$ mapping from an HSI to its imposed weight setting.
-The upper-level sub-problem aims to optimize the parameters $\theta$ of $h_\theta$ by minimizing the discrepancy between the restored and corresponding ground-truth HSIs.
-The above bi-level optimization process finishes the training of $h_\theta$.
-We see that $h_\theta$ is essentially guided to learn to extract the noise information from models and training pairs with very specific physical meaning.
-Then, $h_\theta$ can be readily used to estimate the weight of other unseen noisy HSIs.
-Subsequently, the predicted weight help to enhance the performance of a denoising model (\ref{weight-problem}) to adapt to complex noise.
+To address the issues, we consider predicting the weight $\W$ in the data fidelity term $\frac{1}{2}\|\W\odot(\Y - \X)\|^2$ automatically by a parameterized ``weight function".
+In this work, we propose a data-driven loss weighting (DLW) scheme to train a ``weight function" in the form of a simple neural network ``$h_\theta$", which we called DLWnet for short.
+The DLWnet takes the noisy image, which contains all image and noise information, as input and directly generates the weight as output.
+Unlike all previous works, we consider letting the denoising models of the form \eqref{weight-problem} themselves, along with the data, determine this weight function.
+There are two basic but very important facts to help to realize such an idea: \begin{itemize} \item Different weights $\W$ yield different solutions to one model \eqref{weight-problem}; therefore, the best solution should imply the most suitable weight. \item Different choices of regularization term $R(\cdot)$ with the same weight would also yield different restored images $\hat{\X}$. \end{itemize} To address such issues, in this study we describe the implicit relationship between the restored image and its proper weight function by a bilevel optimization framework based on noisy/clean image training pairs.
+Specifically, such a bilevel framework is composed of two problems.
+The lower-level problem leverages multiple denoising models of the form \eqref{weight-problem} to generate the restored images by optimizing these models.
+Each of them shares the same weight $\W$ predicted by a weighting function $h_\theta$ that maps an image to its corresponding weight.
+The upper-level problem aims to optimize the network parameters $\theta$ by minimizing the discrepancy between the restored and corresponding ground-truth images.
+The above bi-level optimization process completes the training of $h_\theta$.
+We see that $h_\theta$ is essentially guided to learn to extract noise and regularization features with very specific physical meaning from models and training data.
+Then, $h_\theta$ can be readily used for estimating the weight of other unseen noisy images as well as for other regularizations.
+Subsequently, the predicted weight helps enhance the performance of a denoising model \eqref{weight-problem}, enabling it to adapt to complex noise.